 -

-- Part 1 outlines the roles and responsibilities for departments and organizations, Treasury Board Secretariat, the Public Service Commission and employees.
+- Part 1 outlines the roles and responsibilities for departments and organizations, Treasury Board, the Public Service Commission, and employees.

-- Part 7 contains special provisions regarding Alternate Delivery Initiatives (ADI), where work is being devolved or contracted out to an organization outside the federal public service.
+- Part 7 contains special provisions regarding alternate delivery initiatives, where work is being devolved or contracted out to an organization outside the federal public service.
 These are unique obligations that are in most cases separate from those found in Parts 1 to 6, unless otherwise specified.
-As a result of the collective bargaining process, Part 7 has been removed from the Workforce Adjustment Appendix in the CFIA PSAC collective agreement.

 - Annex A contains a Statement of Pension Principles that applies to Part 7 Alternate Delivery Initiatives.